drew-foxall/a2a-js-sdk/README.md

 <!-- markdownlint-enable no-inline-html -->

-> **Fork of [a2aproject/a2a-js](https://github.com/a2aproject/a2a-js)** — Tracks upstream v0.3.5 with added Hono, edge runtime, and multi-framework adapter support.
+> **Fork of [a2aproject/a2a-js](https://github.com/a2aproject/a2a-js)** — Tracks upstream v0.3.5 with added Hono, edge runtime, and multi-framework support.

 ## ✨ Features

-- **🎯 Multi-Framework**: Express, Hono, Elysia, itty-router, Fresh, and Web Standard adapters
+- **🎯 Multi-Framework**: Express, Hono, Elysia, itty-router, Fresh, and Web Standard
 - **⚡ Edge Runtime Native**: Cloudflare Workers, Deno, Bun — no compatibility layers needed
 - **🌐 Universal JavaScript**: Built on web-standard APIs (`EventTarget`, `Request/Response`)
-- **🚀 SSE Streaming**: Full Server-Sent Events support across all adapters
+- **🚀 SSE Streaming**: Full Server-Sent Events support across all frameworks
 - **🔌 Pluggable Logger**: Console, JSON, or custom logging implementations
-- **📦 Modular Architecture**: Import only what you need from `server/core` and `server/adapters`
+- **📦 Modular Architecture**: Import only what you need from `server/core`
 - **🔄 Full A2A Protocol**: Complete implementation of the Agent2Agent specification

 ## Installation